 The consumption of ostrich meat offers a nutritionally valuable alternative to conventional red meats, characterized by its low fat content and high protein quality.
 Notably, ostrich meat is a rich source of omega-3 fatty acids and natural antioxidants, both of which contribute to its health-promoting properties (Poggioli et al., 2023).
-Omega-3 fatty acids, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are renowned for their potent anti-inflammatory effects.
+Omega-3 fatty acids, particularly EPA and DHA, are renowned for their potent anti-inflammatory effects.
 These fatty acids modulate immune function by downregulating the production of pro-inflammatory cytokines and eicosanoids (Cai et al., 2024; Calder, 2013).
-Moreover, they contribute to the resolution of inflammation through the synthesis of specialized pro-resolving mediators (SPMs), which actively terminate inflammatory responses and promote tissue healing (Balachander, 2024).
+Moreover, they contribute to the resolution of inflammation through the synthesis of specialized pro-resolving mediators, which actively terminate inflammatory responses and promote tissue healing (Balachander, 2024).